expel-io/aws-resource-counter/README.md

 1. **EC2**.
 We count the number of EC2 **running** instances (both "normal" and Spot instances) across all regions.

    * For EC2 instances, we only count those _without_ an Instance Lifecycle tag (which is either `spot` or `scheduled`).
+   * For EC2 K8 related VMs sub-instances, we only count those with a tag of `aws:eks:cluster-name`.
    * For Spot instance, we only count those with an Instance Lifecycle tag of `spot`.

    * This is stored in the generated CSV file under the "# of EC2 Instances" and "# of Spot Instances" columns.